manuelmazzuola/manuelmazzuola.github.io/_posts/2021-02-17-my-first-neural-network.md

 show_badges: true
 gist_id: 15ba891aa2e7316347cce1c9459fc772
 colab_id: 13hOkuKZmkkd8g9YAOvTdlAVrZxE5EDnV?usp=sharing
-title: My first neural network classifier, statue or paint?
+title: My first neural network classifier, statue or painting?
-description: How I trained a neural network to recognize paints and statues
+description: How I trained a neural network to recognize paintings and statues
-summary: How I trained a neural network to recognize paints and statues
+summary: How I trained a neural network to recognize paintings and statues
-comments: true
 tags: [deep learning, neural network, classifier, colab, fastai]
 ---

-Recently I decided to learn deep learning and the math behind the training process and I'd like to summarize what I've learned so far by writing a simple but efficient classifier, a neural network capable to tell if an image contains a paint or a statue.
+Recently I decided to learn deep learning and the math behind the training process and I'd like to summarize what I've learned so far by writing a simple but efficient classifier, a neural network capable to tell if an image contains a painting or a statue.

-The code uses [FastAI](https://github.com/fastai/fastai) deep learning library, mainly because their motto `FASTAI: Making neural nets uncool again` and I used [Colab](https://colab.research.google.com/), a cloud Python editor with GPU support, to write the code.
+The code uses [FastAI](https://github.com/fastai/fastai) deep learning library, mainly because of their motto `FASTAI: Making neural nets uncool again` and I used [Colab](https://colab.research.google.com/), a cloud Python editor with GPU support, to write the code.

 # Table of Contents
 - [Table of Contents](#table-of-contents)